jrroosevelt/VS2PCG/Card clarifications M-Z.md

 Does Kamala's power avoid being touched by Even the Odds?

-A: Even the Odds will remove and +1/+1 counters from /*Ms. Marvel/*, but yes she "avoids being touched" by Even the Odds' effect that resets a character to their base ATK/DEF because her power ch
+A: Even the Odds will remove and +1/+1 counters from /*Ms. Marvel/*, but yes she "avoids being touched" by Even the Odds' effect that resets a character to their base ATK/DEF because her power changes her base ATK/DEF.

+Q: Put another way, is the intent of Even the Odds to return a card to its *printed* stats?
+Or is it worded with the intent that cards that change their base stats can get around the effect?

+A: Yes, cards that change their Base stats get around Even the Odds' "reset" effect.

+^Source: ^UD ^Email

 # [Mutant Control Act](http://vs.tcgbrowser.com/images/cards/big/FUT-027.jpg)
 ^CardNumber: ^FUT-027